Design APIs 10x Faster

-Stoplight provides REST API mock servers based on your OpenAPI Specification (formerly known as Swagger) document.
+Stoplight provides instant REST API mock servers and web services based on your OpenAPI Specification (formerly known as Swagger) document.
 Don’t worry about where to host the server, uptime, or updating it while you make changes to your API.
 Stoplight does this all for you.
 Need your API mock server to run on your own hardware?
 No problem!
 Stoplight provides multiple ways to run our Prism powered mock servers & services.

 Sometimes known as service virtualization, mock servers are great for quickly standing up a fake version of your web service.
 With Stoplight, you can supercharge any OpenAPI Specification document.
 Mock servers can virtualize internal and external APIs and route incoming requests to example responses or dynamically generate responses on the fly based on your JSON Schema.